stashed/docs/docs/guides/latest/monitoring/builtin.md

   loadBalancer: {}
 ```

-Here, `prometheus.io/scrape: "true"` annotation indicates that Prometheus should scrap metrics for this service.
+Here, `prometheus.io/scrape: "true"` annotation indicates that Prometheus should scrape metrics for this service.

 The following three annotations point to `pushgateway` endpoints which provides backup and restore metrics.